 It’s been a decade since I started working in the creative industry, namely graphic design.
 Having started as a freelance graphic designer myself and having been involved in hiring other creative freelancers in the process, I realised the best way to hire the right person to fill in any creative position goes beyond just looking at one’s portfolio.

-As of writing, I’m on a lookout for someone to manage the creative work at my latest startup, MeetAnders.com.
+As of writing, I’m on a lookout for someone to manage the creative work here at MeetAnders.com.
 Hence, I’ve documented a series of steps I will take to find the right creative hire.
 Here are the nine steps:

 1. Craft Your Values